LIU1514/pytorch-template/README.md

 - Take care of the matrix dimensions, axis and datatypes (Pytorch typecast is different from Numpy).
 - Take care of variable referencing (whether its by value or by address).
 - Use assert() and keepdim options.
-- List all non-trivial options of any library function even if they take default values for clarity.
-For self-defined classes and functions, use default values in function definition if they will be mostly constant, so that no parameters are needed to pass when calling them.
+- List all non-trivial options of any function even if they take default values for clarity.
 - Use space after comma in function parameters for clarity but not in tuples
 - Add shell scripts or links in README for downloading the pretrained weights and the datasets.
 Add these large folders to `.gitignore` to avoid uploading them.